Position

 What does a Line Cook do?

 A Line Cook plays a crucial role in the kitchen of a restaurant.
 They prepare meals quickly and efficiently.
 This position requires attention to detail and the ability to work under pressure.
-Line Cooks follow recipes and instructions from chefs.
-They chop, grill, fry, and sauté ingredients.
-They ensure that food is cooked to perfection and served on time.
+Line Cooks follow recipes and instructions from the head chef.
+They chop, grill, fry, and sauté ingredients to create delicious dishes.
+They must maintain a clean and organized workspace.
+This ensures food safety and quality.

 View Line Cook jobs nearby